 Some chiropractors are reporting an increasingly common condition called "forward head posture" — where the head moves forward in front of the shoulders, stressing the muscles and discs in the neck and upper back.

-"This has become an epidemic in our society because of the technology we now use," chiropractor and ergonomic expert Dr. Jordan Wolff of Sutton Place Chiropractic in New York tells TODAY.
-"Poor posture leads to pain in many areas of the body including, neck, mid back, low back, shoulder, jaw, digestive issues, and headaches."
+"This has become an epidemic in our society because of the technology we now use," chiropractor and ergonomic expert Dr. Jordan Wolff of Sutton Place Chiropractic in New York told TODAY.
+"Poor posture leads to pain in many areas of the body including, neck, mid back, low back, shoulder, jaw, digestive issues and headaches."